shreekrishnaacharya/nestjs-search-page/README.md

         value?: string | number | boolean | null;
     }
     ```
     *is_relational*: Indicate if the attribute is relational.
-If attribute value type is boolen, \
+By Default, if attribute value type is boolen, \
-                    then also the current attribute is taken relational unless is_relational is set to false.\
+                    then attribute is considered as relational unless it is set to false.\
-                    ie this will extract the relational table of current table and add to your response.
+                    ie this will extract the relational table of current table with name of attribute and add to your response.
 Default value is null.\
 \
     *column*: Name of table's column where your want to query.
 Default value is the name of the attribute.\
 \